fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 We are going to use Observables as the single abstraction for all our time-based values.
-But in doing so, we depart from the original domain model of functional reactive programming.
+But in doing so, we depart from the original domain model of functional reactive programming (FRP).
-The first formulation of functional reactive programming presented two
+FRP's first formulation presented two abstractions: a Behavior and an Event.
+Behavior and Event both model time-based value.
+The difference between a Behavior and an Event is about _when_ in time the value exists.

-abstractions: a Behavior and an Event.
+The value of a Behavior exists always and the value of an Event exists sometimes.

-A Behavior is a continuous time-varying value, meaning that the Behavior has a value for every moment in time.
+A Behavior always has value for every moment in time.
+The value of a Behavior always exists
+Behaviors are continuous over time and Events are discrete.
+Continuous means that a value exists for every moment in time.
+If time is a line, then a continuous value over time is also a line.
+The existence of value is unbroken over time.
+A Behavior always has a current value.

-An Event represents discrete occurrences of value over time, meaning that the Event has no value for some moments in time.
+Discrete means that there is no value for some moments in time.
+Discrete means that the existence of value is broken over time.
+Events have no current value, only a last occurrence.
 The classic example of this distinction is mouse position versus mouse clicks.
 There is always a current value of the mouse position but there is only a last occurrence of the mouse click.